mainmatter/playbook/src/project-procedure/digital-products/README.md

   configure a product specifically to their needs) and how does that manifest in the business? (e.g. lost sales)
-- Who is affected by the present problem and who is going to use the product that is being built? (e.g. the project teams's own organization or its customers)
+- Who is affected by the present problem and who is going to use the product that is being built? (e.g. the project teams' own organization or its customers)
-- What should be the effect on the business once the solution is in place? (e.g. increased sales, reduced workload for the sales team etc.)
+- What should be the effect on the business once the solution is in place? (e.g. increased sales, reduced workload for the sales team, etc.)

-The goal of the product strategy stage is finding answers to these questions that are based on facts and knowledge rather than assumptions.
+The goal of the product strategy stage is to find answers to these questions that are based on facts and knowledge rather than assumptions.
 The techniques for acquiring said facts will vary with each new project and depend on the particular problem, the respective industry and the time or budget constraints.